 Keep Your Drains Free-Flowing

 Clogged and slow-draining sinks can be something other than a pesky fixture in your home.
-You can often troubleshoot and remedy blocked drain on your own without calling professional plumbers.
+You can often troubleshoot and remedy a clogged kitchen sink on your own without calling professional plumbers.
 You can keep your bathroom and kitchen sinks free-flowing by understanding what causes sink clogs and learning DIY unclogging techniques.
 Implementing preventative habits like using drain catchers and avoiding grease buildup will also minimise blockages going forward.

 However, if you have a serious sink clog or drain plumbing issue that persistently reappears, it may be time to contact the professionals.
 The plumbing experts at Fixed Today have seen it all when it comes to sink blockages and can inspect your drains to find solutions.
 Don’t tolerate a chronically stubborn clogged sink - call Fixed Today to schedule an appointment and get your home’s sinks and drains working optimally again.